galenhuntington/prelex/README.md

-Note:  This package requires GHC 8.6 or later to use.
+Note:  This package requires GHC 8.6 or later.
 It also requires installation of [hpre](https://github.com/galenhuntington/hpre).
 Install with `cabal install`.